Support: Electronic Bill of Rights.

 Consumers of smartphones, tablet PCs, and other connected products supported by Android OS, Apple iOS, or Microsoft Windows are exploited for profit—at the direct expense of their privacy, safety, civil liberties, human rights, and data sovereignty.

-The Rise of Cyber-Enslavement Through Connected Products of Necessity
+The Rise of Cyber-Enslavement & Digital Colonialism Through Connected Products of Necessity

 Essential connected products have been weaponized by OS, app, social media, and AI developers—transforming everyday devices, that cost money, into tools of surveillance and data mining that enable the developers to exploit product owners, including children, as uncompensated information-producing slaves.